Module ngx_http_proxy_module

 error

-an error occurred while establishing a connection with the server, passing it a request, or reading the response header;
+an error occurred while establishing a connection with the server, passing a request to it, or reading the response header;

 timeout

-a timeout has occurred while establishing a connection with the server, passing it a request, or reading the response header;
+a timeout has occurred while establishing a connection with the server, passing a request to it, or reading the response header;

 invalid_header